Kyligence/ssb-kylin/README.md

 ## 4. Query

-Here is a list SSB queries, the query parameter may be different between different *scale factor*.
+Here is a list of SSB queries, the query parameter may be different between different *scale factor*.
 The sample data is generated randomly.

 *Notice that the queries may be slightly different for different scale factor in the filtering constants.
 The queries below are tested with scale factor 10.*